danialgoodwin/dev/cheat-sheets/microsoft-azure-cheat-sheet.md

 - Unlimited 30-day free trials (but database is auto-deleted at the end of each trial): https://azure.microsoft.com/en-us/try/cosmosdb/
 - Local emulator: https://aka.ms/cosmosdb-emulator

+There can only be one partition key, but that one key can be a combination of fields.
+All data is automatically indexed.